Iowa State University

 The intent of the noxious weed law is to protect landowners from having their land invaded by weeds growing on adjacent land.
 A copy of the Iowa Weed Law is found on this website.
 The law gives each county the authority to order the destruction of weeds classified as noxious by the state.
 If the owner of the land fails to address the weed problem, the county can assess the owner a fine and control the weeds and charge the landowner for the costs of the control tactic.
 The noxious weeds are classed either as primary or secondary, but this status only applies to the Iowa Seed Law.
 The Seed Law defines how many weed seeds can be present in certified crop seed.

 Current noxious weeds are listed below.
 Images of each weed can be observed by clicking on the appropriate name.
-The majority of linked pages were developed by Scott Hagood and are hosted on Virginia Tech's Science Website.
-The entire collection of weed galleries can be found at this site.
+The majority of linked pages were developed for Agronomy 217, Weed Identification.

 Primary noxious weeds 1 Secondary noxious weeds1